Belmont Abbey, Herefordshire: Monastic life

 The monastic community follows the Rule of St Benedict under the guidance of an Abbot, centred on the Divine Office and Mass prayed daily in the Abbey Church.

 The community currently numbers 35 monks in England and Peru.
 The current Abbot is Dom Brendan Thomas and the Prior is Dom Alexander Kenyon.
+The Prior of the dependant house in Peru is Dom Alex Echeandia.

 Following the post-Reformation English tradition, the monks have been involved in educational and pastoral work.
 In 1926, Belmont Abbey School was founded.
 This continued to expand in the post war years.
 Two preparatory schools were also founded, Alderwasley and Llanarth, Monmouthshire.
-These in turn were closed, and the school at Belmont was itself closed in 1993.
+These in turn were closed, and the school at Belmont was itself closed in 1994.
 Associations for former pupils still exist.

-Today the monks undertake numerous works including the pastoral care of the Catholics in Herefordshire, Cumbria, Worcestershire and South Wales.
+Today the monks undertake numerous works including the pastoral care of the Catholics in Herefordshire, Worcestershire and South Wales.
 In addition the community maintains a small foundation at Lurín near Lima, Peru, the Monastery of the Holy Trinity.
-The monastery is housed in the buildings of the former Cistercian monastery which was founded by the nuns of Las Huelgas Abbey in Spain.

 The monks also run the retreat, guesthouse and conference centre, Hedley Lodge.
 A programme of educational visits is offered to schools throughout the West Midlands and Wales.